Everything you need to know about lamella clarifiers

 However, there are a few drawbacks to consider when using a lamella clarifier.

 • Another issue is the necessity to clean the lamellae.
-The thin lamellae (less than 2 mm) can collapse under the weight of the mud, so it is necessary to clean them often.
+The thin lamellae (less than 2 mm) can collapse under the weight of the sludge, so it is necessary to clean them often.
 The clarifiers with the automatic lamellae cleaning option are more convenient and do not have this problem.

 On the other hand, the inconveniences are somehow negotiable and depend on the needs and criteria of each user.